open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

 .. image:: ../_static/images/tutorials/makeyourownplugin/slider.png
   :alt: Create a slider

-Create a combobox
+Create a ComboBox
 ------------------

-To select which channel to generate and show events in, a combobox needs to be created.
-This will allow the user to select an output channel from a drop-down menu.
+To select which channel to generate and show events in, a ComboBox needs to be created.
+This will allow the user to select a TTL output bit from a drop-down menu.
 First, add :code:`ComboBox::Listener` as a base class to :code:`TTLEventGeneratorEditor` as that is not added by GenericEditor unlike button and slider listener classes.
 Then, add the following function declaration and class members to the editor's header file:

 .. code-block:: c++